The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Antarctic Circumpolar Current

-The course of the West Winds crosses as many as three oceans.
+The current of the Western Winds crosses as many as three oceans.

-Its power is three times the power of the Gulf Stream, so it can rightfully be considered the most powerful current in the oceans.
-The length of the current of the Western winds reaches 30 thousand kilometers, and the maximum width is 2500 kilometers.
-The speed of the water is approximately 58 meters per second.
-In a second, the ACC transports about 200 million tons of water - this is more than the volume of rivers on the globe.
+Its power is three times greater than the power of the Gulf Stream, so it can rightfully be considered the most powerful current in the World Ocean.
+The length of the flow of the Western Winds reaches 30 thousand kilometers, and the maximum width is 2500 kilometers.
+The water speed is approximately 58 meters per second.
+In a second, the ACC carries about 200 million tons of water - this is more than the volume of rivers on the globe.

 Rice.
 2. Antarctic Circumpolar Current